-The purpose is to harmonize registration law nationwide, simplify and unify administrative procedures, and reduce administrative costs.
-This landlord confirmation should also make false registrations easier to detect.
+The purpose is to align registration law nationwide, simplify or unify administrative procedures, and reduce bureaucratic costs.
+These lessor confirmations should also make it easier to detect false registrations.